The Blue Lagoon.

-Yasawas oceanswimsafari - Dates are October 20-26, meeting at Port Denarau (Nadi) to catch the Yasawa Flyer, returning to Nadi on October 26.
-In 2019, we are not including overnights in Nadi prior to and after the Yasawas in view of the range of accommodation options readily available and the desire by many guests to arrange their own.
+Yasawas oceanswimsafari - Dates are October 27-November 2, meeting at Port Denarau (Nadi) to catch the Yasawa Flyer, returning to Nadi on November 1.
+In 2020, we are not including overnights in Nadi prior to and after the Yasawas in view of the range of accommodation options readily available and the desire by many guests to arrange their own.
 We'll meet at the ferry terminal at Port Denarau, and bring you back there afterwards.

 Our Yasawas oceanswimsafari includes -

 - 3 nights accommodation, Beachfront Villa, Yasawas (Blue Lagoon Resort)

 - 3 nights, Paradise Cove Resort, Cove Villas

 - Swim escorts and programmed transfers, including excursion to Sawa-i-Lau Caves (swim courses, distances depend on conditions on the day)

 - Return transfers between Port Denarau and the Yasawas (via Awesome Adventures hi-speed ocean-going ferry, the Yasawa Flyer, Captain's Lounge)

 Package cost - from $A5,185 pp based on Twin/Double share, or $A5,935 Single.